Politics, International Relations, and History

 L211 (if choosing Foundation Year)

 Explore the dynamic interplay of global affairs across time - past, present, and future.
-This programme allows you to study a combination of Politics, International Relations, and History, where every class ignites your curiosity and sparks intellectual growth.
-With a dynamic curriculum tailored to provoke thought and inspire action, you'll dissect political systems, unravel the complexities of international relations, and dive deep into the tapestry of historical events.
+This programme lets you study Politics, International Relations, and History together.
+You’ll engage with a vibrant curriculum designed to challenge your thinking and inspire meaningful action.
+You’ll analyse political systems, unravel international complexities, and dive deep into historical events that shape the world today.

 Top modern university in London in History